ltiao/decks/bore-automl-seminar-2021/index.md

 - **Error sensitivity.** Estimating *two* densities
   - Optimal bandwidth for estimating a *density* may be detrimental to estimating the *density ratio*
   - Unforgiving to errors in denominator $g(\mathbf{x})$
-- **Curse of dimensionality.** KDE often struggles in higher dimensions.
-- **Ease of optimization.** Need to maximize ratio of KDEs for candidate suggestion.

 Note:
 - One of the things that make density estimation so hard is the